Mary Jones (physician): Early life and education

 Mary Amanda Dixon was born on February 17, 1828, in Dorchester County, Maryland.
 She was the daughter of Noah Dixon and Sally Turner Dixon.
-Noah and Sally had been married for 21 years before Mary’s birth, allowing for her to have many other siblings.
-She was raised in Methodist family of shipbuilders on Maryland's eastern shore.
+Noah and Sally had been married for 21 years before Mary's birth, allowing her to have many other siblings.
+She was raised in a Methodist family of shipbuilders on Maryland's eastern shore.
 Her parents made good money in their trade and were able to provide Mary with higher education.

 She attended Wesleyan Female College in Wilmington, Delaware, and after graduation in 1845, she joined the faculty for four years to teach physiology and literature as a professor.
 She also became a principal of a girls' seminary in southern Maryland.
 During this time, she began studying medicine and informally apprenticed with Henry F. Askew, president of the American Medical Association.
 From 1850 to 1852, she taught at Baltimore Female College, and continued her studies in Baltimore with Thomas E. Bond Jr., who founded the Baltimore College of Dental Surgery.
 The apprenticeships Mary Dixon Jones obtained were the common first step for upcoming medical students, however, ones with prestigious associations with established practitioners were extremely difficult and uncommon for women to acquire.

 Early medical career and further education

 In 1854 Dixon married a lawyer, John Quincy Adams Jones, and the couple relocated to Illinois and then later, Wisconsin.
 They had three children together.
 In 1862, Mary Jones moved, without her family, to New York City to study medicine at the Hygeio-Therapeutic Medical College, a water-cure institution teaching a therapeutic system that used water in curative ways.
-The college was co-educational, which provided women an option to study outside a standard curriculum medical colleges to study medicine and provide license to practice. (changing the face of medicine).
-While studying in New York, she was also introduced to abolitionism, reform, and women’s rights.
-She lectured on the ‘laws of health’, in hopes to attract patients.
-She also advertised in, The Revolution, women’s right journal, which was edited by Elizabeth Cady Stanton and published by Susan B. Anthony.
+The college was co-educational, which provided women an option to study outside a standard curriculum medical colleges to study medicine and provide license to practice.
+While studying in New York, she was also introduced to abolitionism, reform, and women's rights.
+She lectured on the "laws of health", in hopes to attract patients.
+She also advertised in The Revolution, a women's rights journal, which was edited by Elizabeth Cady Stanton and published by Susan B. Anthony.

 After graduating in 1862, she moved to Brooklyn and opened a private medical practice specializing in obstetric and gynecological surgery.
 She earned more than many other male physicians in New York.
 She settled in Brooklyn with her children, when the American Civil War ended, leaving her husband behind in Baltimore.
 Her husband Jones, preserved an active law practice in Maryland and he disappeared from her life in late 1870s.